 Who, outside of the Marketplace, has access to my account information?

 You may assign authorized representatives and account holders to have access to your account information.
 They will only have access to your account information with your permission.
 Navigators and other assistance personnel may access your account only when you are present.

 When is the deadline for applying for health coverage?

 You can set up your online Marketplace account whenever you want; however, the periods of time during which you can enroll and obtain coverage through the Marketplace are limited.
 The current enrollment period for coverage in 2015 starts November 15, 2014 and will end on February 15, 2015.
 For health coverage to start January 1, 2015, you must enroll in a plan by December 15, 2014.
 If you want to change 2015 plans after December 15, 2014, you can do that any time during the Open Enrollment, which continues through February 15, 2015.
 If you make updates and enroll in a new health plan after December 15, 2014, your coverage won’t start on January 1st.
 Read the notice from your health plan to check when your coverage will start.

 When can I complete an application?

-You may complete an application when open enrollment begins, October 1, 2013.
-The first open enrollment period is October 1, 2013 through March 31, 2014 (a 6-month period).
-You must select a plan by the 15th of the month for coverage to start on the 1st of the following month (for coverage starting on January 1, 2014) and make any premium payment by the date specified by your plan.
-If you choose your health plan after the 15th of the current month, and pay you premium on time, you coverage will start on the first day of the next following month.
-For example, if you select a plan on February 18, coverage will not start until April 1.
+You may complete an application during the open enrollment period (Nov.
+15, 2014 – Feb.
+15, 2015).
+You must select a plan by the 15th of the month for coverage to start on the 1st of the following month and make any premium payment by the date specified by your plan.
+If you choose your health plan after the 15th of the current month, and pay your premium on time, your coverage will start on the first day of the next following month.
+For example, if you select a plan on Dec.
+18, 2014, your coverage will not start until Feb.
+1, 2015.

 How do I get an application?